AndrewCieslak/HV-Power-Supply-Weight-Optimization/README.md

 - Multiple core densities can be used in candidate design sweep
 - Interlayer tape layout option was added.
 - Datasheet accurate coresizedata was added.
+- I added a bottleneck design checker, taking the top 20 designs and seeing if 50% or more have the same variable value for a variable with a nonzero range that was fixed in the input parameters.
+This helps determine if the weight is realistic or if some range just needs to be expanded.

 ## RTC Script:
 - Works